 The path of dance leader is essentially a path of service, of self-development and self-mastery for the benefit of others.
 As prospective dance leaders we all begin with strengths and opportunities for growth.
 It requires great and sustained commitment.
 The more we put into things the more we get out.
 As we devote ourselves to the path and efface ourselves in the dances and their associated practices things happens to us and through us.
 Each of us has the opportunity to develop our own authentic style of leading dances.
 One does this by experiencing as much, as fully as one can; completely assimilating all that one has experienced, perfecting it and making it your own; and then it is an easy matter to turn all this around and become an effective instrument for the dances.
 As well as committing to learning to lead the dances we also have to make the commitment to work on ourselves and do what it takes to overcome our limitations.

-A training course has recently been completed and at the moment there are no dates scheduled for another one.
-It is likely that another will begin in 2014.
-What follows gives an indication of what was studied in the previous course.
-Over the past 16 years I have held four two year dance leadership training courses.
-The previous course been based on a series of 8 weekend sessions.
+Although at the moment there are no dates scheduled for another one what follows gives an indication of what was studied in the previous course.
+Over the years I have held four two year dance leadership training courses based on a series of 8 weekend sessions.
 Subsequent courses may follow a different pattern so please consider the following as one possible way forward.

 Session 2 – This is not my body: Body Awareness, Rhythm and the Walk.

 Body Prayer.
 The body is the Temple of the Divine.
 Practices will be given for developing awareness of the whole body.
 Awareness of the whole body of the dance circle.
 Basic element walks and combinations.
 Wazifa walks.
 Sun and moon practices and walks.
 Various dances reflecting the qualities embodied in the walks.
 Dance leading sessions in small groups.

 Session 3 – In the beginning was the Word: Sound and Voice.